Jamie Lynn Spears’ Ex Casey Aldridge Gushes Over Daughter Maddie On Social Media

 Motherhood is “so much fun,” said Spears in 2008, as she gushed about Maddie in an interview, according to the New York Daily News report.

-Both Spears and Aldridge moved on with other people, but Aldridge also continues to gush over daughter Maddie across his social media accounts, via short tweets and photos.
+Both Spears and Aldridge moved on with other people, but Aldridge also continues to gush over daughter Maddie across his social media accounts via short tweets and photos.

 Got the best girls in the world! #maddieb #skylarb @aprilwatson_15